venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-4-implement-the-metadata-browse-handler-for-the-echo-adapter.md

             inOpNode1.IsOperation = true;
 ```

- When the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] and [!INCLUDE[consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] tools explore the Echo adapter metadata, by default, it starts from the root node ("/").
+ When the [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] and [!INCLUDE [consumeadapterservshort](../../includes/consumeadapterservshort-md.md)] tools explore the Echo adapter metadata, by default, it starts from the root node ("/").

  The following figure shows that the EchoMainCategory node appears under the root node ("/"):

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/e4b9d0b8-f07f-4342-815f-9ef1507b0980.gif "e4b9d0b8-f07f-4342-815f-9ef1507b0980")

- To browse the three outbound operations, in the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool, in the **Select contract type** drop-down list,select the **Client (Outbound operations)** option.
-You see those operations in the **Available categories and operations** list box, as shown below:
+ To browse the three outbound operations, in the [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool, in the <strong>Select contract type</strong> drop-down list,select the <strong>Client (Outbound operations)</strong> option.
+You see those operations in the <strong>Available categories and operations</strong> list box, as shown below:

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/c8755805-cbb0-40f1-887a-a3123f71ae7e.gif "c8755805-cbb0-40f1-887a-a3123f71ae7e")

  In the previous figure, notice that the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode.DisplayName%2A` value appears in the **Name** column of the **Available categories and operations** list box.
 The parameter passed into the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode` constructor appears in the **Node ID** column of the **Available categories and operations** list box, and the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode.Description%2A` value appears as the tool tip that contains the description, when you right-click the `Microsoft.ServiceModel.Channels.MetadataRetrievalNode.DisplayName%2A`.

- To see the inbound operations, in the [!INCLUDE[addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool, in the **Select contract type** drop-down list,select the **Service (Inbound operations)** option.
-You see the inbound OnReceiveEcho operation in the **Available categories and operations** list box, as shown in the following figure:
+ To see the inbound operations, in the [!INCLUDE [addadapterservrefshort](../../includes/addadapterservrefshort-md.md)] tool, in the <strong>Select contract type</strong> drop-down list,select the <strong>Service (Inbound operations)</strong> option.
+You see the inbound OnReceiveEcho operation in the <strong>Available categories and operations</strong> list box, as shown in the following figure:

  ![](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/26b7b3c7-bc39-46f8-bc73-7d76fd3c02eb.gif "26b7b3c7-bc39-46f8-bc73-7d76fd3c02eb")